no0dles/hammerkit/docs/task/container.md

 {% hint style="info" %}
 ### File permission

-Each command in a docker container will be executed with the same pid/gid as on the local system.
+Each command in a container will be executed with the same pid/gid as on the local system.
 This ensures that all generated files and folders that are mounted to the container will end up with the same pid/gid.
 To ensure that there is no permission conflict, hammerkit will set the owner of the current work directory including all mounts to the current pid/gid before each task execution.
 {% endhint %}